computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 Large Pre-Trained Language Models<span class="text-muted">: Assignment 12</span>
 =============================================================

 For this homework, we will combine ideas from the entire course: language models, vector-based word representations, and neural networks.
+We'll be using large, pre-trained language models to generate text.

 The current state-of-the-art models for a variety of natural language processing tasks belong to the **Transformer Family**, which are models based on the Transformer architecture.
 The Transformer can be thought of as a big feed-forward network, with some fancy bells and whistles such as the attention mechanism.
-You might be wondering: why are we moving back to feed-forward networks after such successes with recurrent neural networks and variants like LSTMs?
+You might be wondering: why are we moving back to feed-forward networks after such success with recurrent neural networks and variants like LSTMs?
 It turns out that although recurrent models are naturally poised to handle sequences as inputs, their non-serial nature makes them difficult to train in a distributed/parallel fashion.
 This means that serial networks can be trained faster, allowing orders of magnitude more training data to be used.
 Some examples of notable state-of-the-art Transformer based models are Google's BERT, and Open AI's GPT-2.

 ## OpenAI’s GPT Model
-OpenAI experimented with removing the encoder part of the network, leaving a decoder-only model.
-In 2018, they released a very impressive language model named **GPT**, which stands for *Generative Pre-Training* as the model makes heavy use of **transfer learning**.
-Recall that transfer learning is using knowledge gained from one problem (or training setting), and applying it to another area or domain.
-In 2019, OpenAI released the model’s scaled-up **1.5 billion parameter** successor: **GPT-2**.
-To create such a large model, OpenAI crawled and released a new dataset named **WebText**, which consists of 40 GB of high-quality, human verified text.
-The researchers also used efficient representation schemes such as Byte-Pair Encoding, which serves as a middle-layer between word-level and character-level representations.
-The result is an extremely impressive language model - so good that OpenAI initially didn’t release the trained model along with the paper in fear of individuals using it for malicious purposes, like spreading misinformation.
-Wired Magazine wrote an article showing how [GPT2 could generate propaganda about Hillary Clinton and George Soros](https://www.wired.com/story/ai-text-generator-too-dangerous-to-make-public/).
+In 2018, OpenAI released a very impressive language model named **GPT**, which stands for *Generative Pre-Training* as the model makes heavy use of **transfer learning**.
+Transfer learning is using knowledge gained from one problem (or training setting), and applying it to another area or domain.
+The idea of transfer learning for NLP, is that we can train a language model on general texts, and then adapt it to use it for a specific task or domain that we're interested in.

-### Generation Ability
+In 2019, OpenAI released a scaled-up version of their language model with an insane **1.5 billion parameters**, called **GPT-2**.
+To train such a large model, OpenAI crawled 40GB worth of text from the web (roughly 20,000,000,000 words).
+To deal with out of vocabulary and rare words, the researchers used a multiple layers of from word-level  representations and character-level representations, with word fragments like those produced by Byte-Pair Encoding as a middle-layer.

-Here are some examples of it’s generation, taken from [OpenAI’s release post](https://openai.com/blog/better-language-models/):
+The result is an extremely impressive language model that can generate text that often sounds so plausible that it seems like it might have been written by a human.
+Here is an examples of what GPT-2 can generate, taken from [OpenAI’s release post](https://openai.com/blog/better-language-models/):

 **Human-Written Prompt:**
 > “Miley Cyrus was caught shoplifting from Abercrombie and Fitch on Hollywood Boulevard today.”

-**Model Output:**
+**Model Continuation:**
 ```
 The 19-year-old singer was caught on camera being escorted out of the store by security guards.